Tell the EPA: Don’t Re-Up Roundup!

 The U.S. Environmental Protection Agency (EPA) should defer to WHO, but instead it is bowing to pressure from Monsanto.
-On Friday, the EPA published its own finding, based largely on unpublished, industry-funded studies, that glyphosate is “Not Likely to be Carcinogenic to Humans.”
+In May 2016, the EPA published its own finding, based largely on unpublished, industry-funded studies, that glyphosate is “Not Likely to be Carcinogenic to Humans.”
 This means that the EPA, which is conducting its once-every-15-year review of the herbicide, will likely choose to re-up Roundup.

 TAKE ACTION!
 Tell the EPA: Don’t re-up Roundup!
 Please add your own comments, especially if you or your family members have been sickened from exposure to glyphosate.

 Sometimes, dangerous pesticides get banned in the U.S., only to continue to be used in other countries with weaker safety standards.
 With Roundup, the U.S. could end up being the world’s toxic dump, if we don’t make our voices heard at the EPA.